marcodpt/tint/README.md

  - [live](https://marcodpt.github.io/tint/preact.html)
  - [source](https://raw.githubusercontent.com/marcodpt/tint/main/preact.html)

-## Usage as a low level library
+## Usage as a low-level library
-To build all the wrappers for the TODO application, we use this package as a low-level library.
+To build all the wrappers for the `TODO` application, we use this package as a low-level library.

 ```js